 ‘Bow’ is one of the most adorable tricks a collie can learn.
 It’s a great trick for such a majestic breed, but learning new tricks is much more useful than just looking great.
 Training your collie to learn new tricks like ‘bow’ is a great way of keeping your collie’s brain active and stimulated, which is a major requirement for such an intelligent breed.

-The best way to train your collie to bow is by using a high-value edible treat.
-Hold the treat in front of their nose while they are standing up, before slowly lowering the treat down to the floor.
+To teach your collie to bow, hold a high-value treat in front of their nose while they are standing up, before slowly lowering the treat down to the floor.
 Keep it close to their body to maneuver them down until their elbows are on the floor with their bottom half remaining up.
+Verbalize a command so that they learn to associate the command with the bow position.

 Collies are some of the smartest breeds in the world and can learn new tricks at any age.
 ‘Bow’ is a fairly simple trick to learn and shouldn’t take more than a few training sessions, however, collies do have limited attention spans and it’s important to know when they have had enough.